 2.2 Performance Bug

-As per the name, this bug affects the performance of the whole application.
+As per the name,this bug affects the performance of the whole application.
 Performance flaws are related to the speed, stability, reaction time, and resource consumption of software.
-During the performance testing phase of the software development process, we find this type of bug.
+During the performance testing phase of the software development process, this type of bug is detected.
 Performance flaws are one of the most common software bugs, and they include software that operates slower than it should or has a response time that is too long for the project’s needs.

 Performance issues are connected to software’s speed, stability, response time, and resource usage.
-A performance error occurs when a system’s reaction time is X times longer than the requirements specified.
+A performance error occurs when a system’s reaction time is X times longer than the requirements specify.

 2.3 Usability Bugs

-The user experience of any application is one of the promising factors behind its success of an application.
+The user experience of any application is one of the promising factors behind the success of an application.
 But the usability is always under question.
 Usability defects are present when a software application is inconvenient to operate or negatively impacts the user experience.
-Some examples of poor usability are indicated when a user finds it difficult to navigate a website or app and also it can be an erroneous process of signing up.
+Some examples of poor usability are indicated when a user finds it difficult to navigate about a website or app and also it can be an erroneous process of sign up.

-Usability testing helps in getting rid of these kinds of software flaws.
+Usability testing is used to get rid of these kinds of software flaws.
 Software testers should check software usability specifications and web content accessibility guidelines during usability testing.